Skip to main content

 Snowflake

-Automate the fulfillment of data subject access, deletion, and identifier retrieval requests in Snowflake.
+Automate the fulfillment of data subject access, deletion, opt-out, and identifier retrieval requests in Snowflake.

 Configuration